systemslab/popper-paper/main.md

 PDF, while the blue ones mark files used for the experiment.](figures/experiment-metadata.png)

-**TODO (improve wording)**: When validating performance, an important component is to see the baseline performance of the experimental environment we are running on.
+When validating performance, an important component is to see the baseline performance of the experimental environment we are running on.
 Ansible has a way of obtaining "facts" about machines that is useful to have when validating results.
 Also, baseliner profiles that are associated to experimental results are a great way of asserting assumptions about the environment. baseliner is composed of multiple docker images that measure CPU, memory, I/O and network raw performance of a set of nodes.
 We execute baseliner on multi-node setups and make the profiles part of the results since this is the fingerprint of our execution.
 This also gives us an idea of the relationship among the multiple subsystems (e.g. 10:1 of network to IO).